Kathy Martin (scientist)

-Kathy Martin is a global authority on arctic and alpine grouse and ptarmigan, and on tree cavity-nesting vertebrates.
-She is a professor in the Faculty of Forestry at the University of British Columbia and a senior research scientist with Environment and Climate Change Canada.
+Kathy Martin is a Canadian ornithologist and an expert on arctic and alpine grouse and ptarmigan, and on tree cavity-nesting vertebrates.
+She is a professor in the Faculty of Forestry at the University of British Columbia, and was a senior research scientist with Environment and Climate Change Canada.
+From 2018 to 2020 she was president of the American Ornithological Society.
+Martin retired from the Canadian Federal Government in December 2020, and remains an emeritus scientist.

-Martin, who trained in ornithology, is currently President (April 2018-August 2020) of the American Ornithological Society.
-Over three decades, Martin has been a leader in Canada's Conservation Biology research and higher education community, serving on national and international government and society committees.
-Her leadership activities include representing Canada since 1996 on the International Union for Conservation of Nature IUCN Species Survival Commission for grouse (galliformes).
-In this capacity she organizes conferences, and both leads and contributes to the writing of syntheses and policy documents.
-During the 2000s, she served on the council of the American Ornithologists Union (2003–07), chaired the Natural Sciences and Engineering Research Council Ecology and Evolution Grant Committee.
+Martin has been active in Canada's Conservation Biology research and higher education community since the 1980s.
+In the 1990s she represented Canada on the International Union for Conservation of Nature IUCN Species Survival Commission for grouse (galliformes).
+During the 2000s, Martin served on the council of the American Ornithologists Union (2003–07), and chaired the Natural Sciences and Engineering Research Council Ecology and Evolution Grant Committee.

-At the national level, Martin participated in early discussions around the formation of the Canadian Society for Ecology and Evolution in 2006, and was a founding member of the organization, later served on its Governing Council (2008-11).
+Martin participated in early discussions about the formation of the Canadian Society for Ecology and Evolution in 2006, and was a founding member of the organization, later serving on its Governing Council (2008-11).
 In 1996, Martin and her colleagues received The Wildlife Society's Wildlife Publication award, for their paper "Impact of food and predation on the snowshoe hare cycle."
-In 1992, when she was an assistant professor at the University of Toronto, Scarborough College, Martin developed and taught one of the first courses in Conservation Biology in Canada: C65S.
+In 1992, when she was an assistant professor at the University of Toronto, Scarborough College, Martin developed and taught one of the earliest courses in Conservation Biology in Canada: C65S.

-As of 2017, Martin continues to direct two ongoing, long-term research programs that she founded in Canada.
+Martin founded and directed two primary, long-term research programs in the Americas.
 The first, on the life history variation and ecology of alpine birds, began in 1980 and has expanded to sites in Australia, while the second, examining the structure and function of cavity-nesting vertebrate communities, commenced in 1995 and expanded to other sites across North and South America.

-Martin has published over 200 papers and book chapters, and has supervised international graduate students and post-doctoral fellows, who have gone on to drive wildlife conservation policy and management in their countries.
+Her co-edited volume, Ecology and Conservation of Mountain Birds was published by Cambridge University Press in 2023.

+Early life and education

+Kathy Martin is a native of Prince Edward Island, Canada.
+She received her undergraduate degree in Biology from the University of Prince Edward Island in 1970.
+She then completed an MSc at the University of Alberta, Edmonton in 1973, and a PhD at Queen's University, Kingston 1985, with geneticist Fred Cooke.

+Following the completion of her doctorate on Willow Ptarmigan ecology, Martin received a Natural Sciences and Engineering Research Council of Canada post-doctoral fellowship at the University of Alberta (1985–1988).